Samuel Blais scores twice in his first game with the Rocket - Dose.ca

 Tonight, the Rocket was in action against the Lehigh Valley Phantoms in a game that Laval won in a shootout by a score of 5 to 4.

-In the win, Samuel Blais, who was called for waivers by the Habs two days ago, scored two goals in his first game with the Rocket, including the tying goal late in the third period.
+In the win, Samuel Blais, who was called for waivers by the Habs two days ago, scored two goals in his first game with the Rocket, including the tying goal late in the third period, as well as the shootout winner.

 – Rocket de Laval (@RocketLaval) November 30, 2025

-The arrival of the Québécois will compensate in part for the absence of forwards Florian Xhekaj and Jared Davidson, who were recalled by the Habs.
+The arrival of the Québécois will compensate in part, at least in the short term, for the absence of forwards Florian Xhekaj and Jared Davidson, who have been recalled by the Habs.
+Blais could also quickly take the place of one of his two players in Montreal.

 It was Jacob Fowler in front of the Laval net, and he had a decent night in goal against the Phantoms.